aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/validation/_index.md

 ```

 Get the value for list of the validation for the specified cell.

+**Remarks**

 Only for validation whose type is List and has been applied to given cell, otherwise null will be returned.

 **Parameters:**
 | Parameter | Type | Description |